2023 Annual Report

 Endocrinology: Among our patients we have hyperthyroidism, hypothyroidism, primary and secondary osteoporosis, diabetes, hyerprolactinemia and hypertriglyceridemia – which makes for a really interesting patient base!
 There is much that primary care physicians can manage in all of this, but we need consultative care!

-Primary Care: 4 hr shifts, week day morning, afternoon, evening.
+Primary Care: 4 hr shifts, week day mornings, afternoons, or evenings.
 A full cadre of staff is available to care for patients in nursing, phlebotomy, social work, behavioral health during volunteer times.

 If interested, please Email: office@breadofhealing.org